top 0

 Origami Kids Café

 You can also join in on family bonding events, such as a fruit pizza-making workshop and baking classes.
 A two-hour weekday session starts from $138 per child and a two-hour weekend or public holiday session starts from $198 per child.
-Children under 12 months and adults go in for free, with a minimum spend of $100 per adult for food and drinks.
+Children under 12 months—upon presentation of a birth certificate—and adults go in for free, with a minimum spend of $150 on weekdays and $180 on weekends and public holidays per adult for food and drinks.

 Origami Kids Café, North End, Zone B, Kai Tak Cruise Terminal, 33 Shing Fung Road, Kowloon Bay | (+852) 6063 7470